Cghlewis/crystal_site/content/consulting/main/index.md

 <h1> <i class='fas fa-laptop-code'></i>  Direct Services</h1>

 I also provide direct services such as data cleaning, documentation, database design, or creation of other data management or collection tools.
-I have proficiency with the following tools: R and RStudio, Microsoft Access and Excel, and Qualtrics.
+I have proficiency with the following tools: R and RStudio, SPSS, Microsoft Access and Excel, REDCap, FileMaker, and Qualtrics.
 If you use other database, data collection, or data wrangling tools, let's connect!
 We may still be able to find ways to work together.